AmmNJ/capstone-project/README.md

 ## About

-Teal Pomodoro is designed and developed to suit the needs of a user focusing on the things that matter.
+TEAL is designed and developed to suit the needs of a user focusing on the things that matter.
 Your productivity app should not distract you from being productive.
 It should enhance it.

 This objective was key in every step of the design and development process.